‘I’m not going’: Daniel Andrews tells would-be protesters to stay home

 — Dan Andrews (@DanielAndrewsMP) June 3, 2020

-The Premier has warned police will be quick to act if the protest gets out of control.
+Mr Andrew said police would be quick to act if the protest got out of control.

-“If it’s not peaceful, then it is not a protest,” Andrews said outside parliament on Wednesday.
+“If it’s not peaceful, then it is not a protest,” he said outside parliament on Wednesday.

-Health Minister Jenny Mikakos is also urging people not protest at the weekend.
+Health Minister Jenny Mikakos has also urged people to stay away on Saturday.

 She noted the vulnerability of Aboriginal people, particularly those aged older than 50.